rstudio/rstudio-docker-products/workbench/README.md

 - **sssd**: often used for user provisioning when connected to an LDAP directory or other user store.
-  - Optional, and enabled by default, but with a "dummy" domain it does nothing.
+  - Optional.
+Root-only, so it is started automatically only when the container runs as root; with the bundled "dummy" domain it does nothing until you mount real configuration.
   - To use this with your directory, mount required `.conf` files into `/etc/sssd/conf.d/` (more details in `User Provisioning`, above)
-  - Startup configuration is installed at `/startup/user-provisioning/`
+  - The startup program is installed into `/startup/user-provisioning/` at container start (as root) from `/opt/startup-templates/sssd.conf`
-  - To disable entirely, mount an empty volume over `/startup/user-provisioning/`
+  - To disable, set `RSW_SSSD=false`.
+When the container runs as a non-root user, `sssd` is never started regardless of this setting.

 - **custom**: Do you have a service that you need to run inside the container for user provisioning or otherwise?
 Mount other configuration files into